amadeus4dev/developer-guides/docs/examples/prototypes.md

 Also, we have much more prototypes that developers in our community built and shared!

-Explore more in [Amadeus for Developers Github](https://github.com/amadeus4dev) by searching keyword 'prototype', 'demo' or 'example'.
+Explore more in [Amadeus for Developers Github](https://github.com/amadeus4dev) by searching the keyword 'prototype', 'demo' or 'example'.

-below list are available blog articles related to the External prototypes available in github.
+below the list are available blog articles related to the External prototypes available in Github.